- How plugins work

 Attach custom static information to devices and use it in REST selectors.
 For example, add your customer id or phone number field to devices.
 Note: this custom info will not be added to the device JSON messages.

 Validate data received from the device and retain validated parameters value.
-If the message doesn't pass validation expression, the plugin won't be applied to the message at all.
+If the message doesn't pass the validation expression, the plugin won't be applied to the message at all.

 Inject values obtained from third-party services, e.g. geocoding or LBS data

 Change message parameters based on the user-defined custom logic written using our special PVM language or by utilizing your infrastructure via webhook.

 Plugins for devices define the schema of fields, how to validate field values, and what to do with them at different stages of the flespi message pipeline process.
 The current configuration of devices attached to the plugin can be retrieved via the REST API or by subscribing to flespi/state/gw/plugins/+/devices/+ MQTT topic.